BRST Theory for Continuous Spin: BRST theory

 Without $G_3$ and with $\beta=0$, we would have the higher spin BRST-operator $Q_{hs}$

 For ghost and vacuum conventions, see section \ref{sec:NotationConventions}.
 The fields and gauge parameters are expanded as

-Here $A$ contain the symmetric integer spin tensors, $H$ are auxiliary fields and $F$ contain the traces of the fields in $A$ upon imposing the trace constraint.
+Here $A$ contains the symmetric integer spin tensors, $H$ are auxiliary fields and $F$ contains the traces of the fields in $A$ upon imposing the trace constraint.
 All fields are expanded over the oscillator basis.
 For the complete field and anti-field BV-complex, the reader is referred to \cite{AKHB2007a}.
 Field equations and gauge transformations are given by

 The content of the field equations can be extracted as